Jeffrey Haugaard, Assistant Vice-Provost, Director of Honors Programs

 - To recognize and accommodate the different ways in which students can demonstrate distinctively high levels of academic achievement.

 The University-wide Honors College is housed in the Office of Undergraduate Studies.
-It is administered by the Assistant Vice Provost for Honors, who reports to the Vice Provost for Undergraduate Education, and the Honors College Governing Board.
-Members of the Governing Board include the deans of the College of Arts and Sciences, School of Business, College of Computing and Information, Rockefeller College of Public Affairs and Policy, School of Criminal Justice, School of Social Welfare, or their designees, and six teaching faculty who hold the rank of Distinguished Professor, Distinguish Service Professor, Distinguished Teaching Professor, or hold University awards for excellence in teaching.
-The six teaching faculty will be appointed by the Provost in consultation with the University Senate’s Governance Council.
-The Governing Board may create subcommittees for specific purposes, such as curriculum, admission, and standards for “Honors Standing” to be met by Honors College students..
+It is administered by the Assistant Vice Provost for Honors Programs (AVPFHP), who reports to the Vice Provost for Undergraduate Education, and the Honors College Governing Board.
+Members of the Governing Board include the deans of all Colleges and Schools with an undergraduate major or minor, or their designees, a number of teaching faculty equal to the number of deans on the Governing Board, and one sophomore, junior, and senior honors student.
+The teaching faculty will be appointed by the Provost in consultation with the University Senate’s Governance Council.
+Students will be elected by those in their graduating class.
+The Governing Board may create subcommittees for specific purposes, such as curriculum, admission, and standards for “Honors Standing” to be met by Honors College students.
 The Governing Board will submit an annual report to the University Senate’s Undergraduate Academic and University Planning and Policy Councils.

 Initially, 150 new students are to be admitted each year, using the process outlined below:

-The Governing Board determines the application process for admission to the Honors College, including criteria for a admission, in consultation with UAC’s Committee on Admissions and Academic Standing and the Office of Undergraduate Admissions.
+If changes are needed to this process, the Governing Board will determine an application process for admission to the Honors College, including criteria for admission, in consultation with UAC’s Committee on Admissions and Academic Standing and the Office of Undergraduate Admissions.

 Honors College students are required to take six honors courses before their junior year.
-(Students admitted after one semester in residence are required to take five courses; students admitted after two semesters are required to take four courses.)
+(Students who begin as honors students in their sophomore year are required to take four courses.)

-A senior thesis or creative project is required for all Honors College graduates.
+A senior thesis or creative project is required for all graduates of The Honors College.